Car Review

 Precisely as you’d expect.
 The steering’s nice and light and that compact wheel makes the car feel instantly chuckable, but if you go into a corner with too much vigour your passengers won’t thank you for it, such is the level of (and lack of resistance to) body lean.
 If that’s the price of being pothole proof, so be it.

-What you really want to know is what it’s like pootling around in 30mph zones, and that front it’s especially adept: nippy enough when you need it, and small enough to jink around cities.
+What you really want to know is what it’s like pootling around in 30mph zones, and on that front it’s especially adept: nippy enough when you need it, and small enough to jink around cities.
+Tidy turning circle, too.

 Advertisement - Page continues below